Coronavirus privacy notice

-The Council has and will continue to take note of advice and guidance from central Government and others.
+The Council has and will continue to take note of relevant legislation together with advice and guidance from central Government and others.
 This includes, but is not limited to:

 The Council had developed a COVID-19 Local Outbreak Control Plan (2.5 MB) setting out how we will respond to potential future outbreaks in the Borough and provides the Legal and Policy context for doing so.

 The Council will use the above legal bases for processing in order to help you and your family and protect your vital interests.
 In addition to using personal data that it already holds the Council may receive data about you from others.

 This data may be used and shared by us and by the following organisations:

 - Public Health England